Recycling FAQ

 Plastics

-Plastic bottles, jugs, jars and tubs are the main types of containers accepted for recycling.
-Acceptable plastic containers are frequently found in kitchens and bathrooms.
+To-go plastic cups (clear and white), plastic bottles, jugs, jars and tubs are the main types of containers accepted for recycling.
+Acceptable plastic containers are frequently either used for to-go beverages or found in kitchens and bathrooms.
+NO colored plastic party cups, plastic bags, black plastic, compostable plastic, foam egg cartons, coffee pods, straws, utensils or prescription bottles.

 Bottles: are defined with a neck or mouth smaller than the base.
 Drink bottles are the most common, but even squeeze bottles (like ketchup or dish soap) and pump or spray bottles (like hand soap and cleaning products) are acceptable.